gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/abstracts/AbstractEvent.md

 `uuid` id: Unique identifier for a specific instance of an event.
 `integer` time: Timestamp indicating when the event was generated.

+### Validation Rules
+Global Contexts must contain ApplicationContext GlobalContexts items must be unique by their _type+id, except InputValueContext InputValueContext must be unique by their _type+id+value LocationStack items must be unique by their _type+id